 - Glyphs must be the same color value as the text within a button.

-- Ghost buttons require a glyph icon (cannot be stand alone text because of poor affordance).
+- Ghost buttons require a glyph icon.